joxeankoret/idamagicstrings/README.md

 ## License

-The plugin is licensed under the GNU GPL v3.
+The plugin is licensed under the GNU GPL v3 license.